 In the meantime, Wayne Stivers, a researcher for the NLC, sent Burr Oak Cemetery a list of Negro Leagues players who were known to have died in Chicago.
 The Cemetery staff quickly located the unmarked graves of Candy Jim Taylor, a long-time Negro Leagues player and manager, and John Donaldson, an accomplished pitcher who later became the first black scout for the Chicago White Sox.
 The money raised through donations, in addition to a generous contribution made by the White Sox in honor of Donaldson, was sufficient to purchase three markers.
 On September 26, 2004, a ceremony was held at Burr Oak Cemetery to dedicate the new grave markers for Crutchfield, Taylor, and Donaldson.
 Crutchfield was also honored for his military service during World War II, and a separate marker, donated by the Cemetery, was placed on the grave of Julia Crutchfield to match her husband’s.

-Following the convention, it was decided that the Negro Leagues Baseball Grave Marker Project would become an official part of the NLC.
 Today, Jeremy Krock continues to direct the NLBGMP, with support from more than 700 NLC members, as well as the hundreds of donors who have generously contributed toward the Project.
-As of January 2016, 30 Negro Leagues players, an umpire, and a sportswriter who were buried in unmarked graves in various cemeteries across the United States have been given new markers, and the search continues for more.
+50 Negro Leagues players, owners, an umpire, and a sportswriter who were buried in unmarked graves in various cemeteries across the United States have been given new markers, and the search continues for more.

 For an updated listing of newly dedicated graves, visit our "Completed Markers" page.